CraftAcademyLabs/ca_course/rails_messaging.md

 ###Wrap up

-At this stage the application has the core functionality of the mailboxer gemimplemented.
+At this stage the application has the core functionality of the mailboxer gem implemented.